jsobie3/Cocktail-App/README.md

 ###
-Rapid API is a paid API, for any future demo please contact the orginization for a live demo.
+Rapid API is a paid API, for any future demo please contact the organization for a live demo.

   ## Technologies: